-To hang on, many small businesses have tried to reinvent the way they do business, doing deliveries and letting customers pick up purchases.
+To hang on, many small businesses have tried to reinvent the way they do business.

 The flexibility may be paying off for some.

-Businesses with fewer than 500 employees were hurt the most when the pandemic struck: They slashed 16.4% of their jobs between February and April, versus a 14.1% drop in employment at firms with 500 or more workers, according to payroll processor ADP.
+Businesses with fewer than 500 employees were hurt the most when the pandemic struck: They slashed 16.4% of their jobs between February and April, versus a 14.1% drop in employment at companies with 500 or more workers, according to ADP.
 But since April, employment at the smaller businesses has rebounded somewhat faster than at larger companies.